 Is War Room Based on a True Story?
 Are Elizabeth and Clara Based on Real People?

-Directed by Alex Kendrick, ‘War Room’ is a Christian drama film that follows the story of a woman named Elizabeth who turns towards prayer in a particularly difficult time in her life.
+Directed by Alex Kendrick, ‘War Room’ is a Christian drama film that follows the story of a woman named Elizabeth Jordan who turns to prayer in a particularly difficult time in her life.
 She is a real estate agent who seems to be caught in an unhappy marriage.
-Her husband is a successful pharmaceutical sales rep, but he has become distant from her and their daughter, Danielle.
+Her husband, Tony Jordan, is a successful pharmaceutical sales rep, but he has become distant from her and their daughter, Danielle.
 Just when it seems their marriage is beyond saving, Elizabeth meets a woman named Clara, who shows her that the power of prayer can change everything for her.
-The film touches upon the themes of family and faith, which hit close to home for a lot of viewers.
+The 2015 film touches upon the themes of family and faith, which hit close to home for a lot of viewers.
 SPOILERS AHEAD.

 The Fictional War Room Presents a Real Battle Plan to Its Audience

-The African-American Cast Helped to Make the Characters Authentic
+The African-American Cast Helped in Making the Characters Authentic

 Alex added that the African-American perspective also brought the much-needed passion to the story.
 He noted, “The African-American church is more visceral, they are more expressive, and there is a powerful passion to their prayers.”
 However, bringing this passion to the screen meant casting the right people, and they lucked out by finding the perfect one.
 They’d known Priscilla Evans Shirer as a successful author and a passionate speaker.
 Her experience as a Bible Studies teacher also added another layer to Clara’s character.
 She was provided with an acting coach to prepare for her debut role.